Bhavageete

 Bhaavageete or Bhavageeth (literally 'emotion poetry') is a form of poetry and pop music in India.
-Most of the poetry sung in this genre pertain to subjects like love, nature and philosophy, and the genre itself is not much different from Ghazals, though ghazals are bound to a peculiar metre.
-This genre is quite popular in Karnataka and Maharashtra.
+Most of the poetry sung in this genre pertains to subjects like love, nature, and philosophy, and the genre itself is not much different from ghazals, though ghazals are bound to a peculiar metre.
+This genre is quite popular in Karnataka, Andhra Pradesh and Maharashtra.
 This genre may be called by different names in other languages.
+In Telugu, they are known as Bhava Geethaalu.
+Cherukuri Ramarao is one of the popular writers of Bhava Geethaalu in Telugu.

 Kannada Bhavageete

 Kannada Bhavageete (ಭಾವಗೀತೆ) draws from modern Kannada poetry.

 Notable modern Kannada poets whose works have been set to music include Kuvempu, D. R. Bendre, Gopalakrishna Adiga, K.S.
 Narasimhaswamy, G.S.
 Shivarudrappa, K. S. Nissar Ahmed, Raju Ananthaswami.

+In 1988, as part of Sugama Sangeetha troupe, Sunitha Ananthaswamy toured the United States and gave 28 concerts for the Kannada diaspora, along with her brother Raju and famous father Mysore Ananthaswamy.